zr123/steamlink-raspi-autostart/README.md

 3. Autostarting steamlink on boot

 This one was a bit frustrating and tricky.
 Because I want to use my raspi like a gaming console on my living room TV, this part was pretty crucial.
-Having a keyboard connected to my pi and to starting steamlink manually isn't the ideal experience for this setup.
+Having a keyboard connected to my pi and starting steamlink manually isn't the ideal experience for this setup.

 Unfortunately, most solutions I found online were outdated and didn't work for me.